Omlawrence24/creating-a-blog/README.md

   ### MIT

   ## Description
-  This Site allows users to create a Self owned Blog site
+  This Site's Goal is to allows users to create a Self Owned Blog site.

   ## Table of Contents
  * [Installation](#installation)